Historic Preservation Tax Credits

 income tax credit of 20% of the qualified rehabilitation costs.
 A standard application must be filled out for the tax credit, including a description of work to be undertaken and

 photographs showing existing conditions, which must be approved by the State Historic Preservation Office.
+The three part application process includes: Part 1 (building and project eligibility), Part 2 (description of rehabilitation work), and Part 3 (certification of completed work).
+Applications may be submitted at any time.
 For commercial buildings built prior to 1936 that are certified as not

 eligible for the National Register, a 10% tax credit may be taken for a qualified rehabilitation.
 More information on the federal historic tax credit program can be found at www.nps.gov/tps/tax-incentives.htm.